mechmotum/symbrim/docs/guides/introduction.rst

 ..
     Paragraph: Quick introduction on what BRiM is and does.

-BRiM is a Python package to model bicycle-riders symbolically.
+BRiM :cite:`stienstra_2023_brim` is a Python package to model bicycle-riders symbolically.
 It offers a modular and extendable framework that empowers users to easily compose a custom bicycle-rider model.
 These models are build from a library of components, such as knife-edge wheels or toroidal-shaped wheels.
 The components serve as the building blocks of the system.
 Leveraging the open-source Python package :mod:`sympy` :cite:`Meurer2017`, a computer algebra system, BRiM allows the usage of :mod:`sympy`'s bodies and joints interface to modify the model and other tools to manipulate the equations.
 The equations of motion (EOMs) for the system are derived using Kane's method :cite:`kane_dynamics_1985`, which can be further analysed and used in simulation and optimization tasks.

+For a more in-depth academic introduction to BRiM and its application in trajectory tracking problems, refer to :cite:`stienstra_2023_brim`.
+The rest of this page will focus on the practical usage of BRiM.

 Defining a Model Using SymPy
 ----------------------------